jmgomez/NimForUE/Readme.md

     - [ ] Make builds work on MacOS
     - [ ] Make builds work ok iOS
     - [ ] Make builds work on Android
+- [ ] Inheritance in UStrucs.
+- [ ] Virtual Functions support on UObjects.
+At this point, the C++ integration will be complete and you will be able to do anything that you can do in C++.
 - [ ] Nimscripter support? (allows nim in runtime)
 - [ ] Improve Debugger
   - [x] Keep the debugger hook after hot reloading